Content library

 Guides grouped by real trip decisions, from entry and payments to cities, food, transport, and route pacing.

-A trip starts with decisions, not article categories
+Arrival starts with operating decisions, not article labels

-The site is organized around the order a traveler actually needs: prepare first, choose a route, check what can change, then choose tools or tickets.
+The guide follows the order a traveler actually needs: make day one work, choose a route, check what can change, then use tools when something breaks.

 5 sections

-Entry, payments, eSIM, apps, insurance, and transport sit together because they all affect the first day.
+Entry, payments, eSIM, apps, insurance, and transport sit together because they all decide whether arrival works.

 02 / Choose